typedoc2md/typedoc-plugin-markdown/README.md

   Do not print source file link rendering.
 - `--hideBreadcrumbs`<br>
   Do not print breadcrumbs.
+- `--publicPath`<br>
+- Specifies the base path for all urls.
+If omitted urls will be relative.
 - `--skipSidebar`<br>
   Do not update the `sidebar.json` file when used with `docusaurus` or `docusaurus2` theme.